ovh/docs/pages/platform/kubernetes-k8s/vrack-example-k8s-and-pci/guide.en-asia.md

  }
 </style>

+## Objective

+OVHcloud [vRack](https://www.ovh.co.uk/solutions/vrack/) is a private network solution that enables our customers to route traffic between OVHcloud dedicated servers as well as other OVHcloud services.
+At the same time, it allows you to add Public Cloud instances and Managed Kubernetes clusters to your private network to create an infrastructure of physical and virtual resources.

+In this tutorial, we are going to activate the vRack on a Public Cloud project.
+Then we will create a Managed Kubernetes cluster and a Public Cloud instance (PCI).
+Eventually, both of them will be added inside the vRack.

+Concretely, we are going to install an OVHcloud Managed Kubernetes cluster and a Public Cloud instance, both of them in the same private network.
+We are going to deploy a  [Wordpress](https://wordpress.org/){.external} on the Kubernetes cluster that will connect using the private network to a [MariaDB database](https://mariadb.org/) installed in the Public Cloud instance.

-In this tutorial we are going to give you an example of how to use the OVHcloud [vRack](https://www.ovh.co.uk/solutions/vrack/ to connect a Managed Kubernetes cluster with a Public Cloud instances inside the same private network in a vRack.
+**In this tutorial we are going to give you an example of how to use the OVHcloud [vRack](https://www.ovh.co.uk/solutions/vrack/) to connect a Managed Kubernetes cluster with a Public Cloud instance inside the same private network.**

 > [!warning]
 > The method described in this tutorial currently works when the Managed Kubernetes cluster and the external instance are in the same private network in the vRack.
 The process to connect then when they are in  *different* private networks will be described in a next tutorial.
+>

-## Before you begin
+## Requirements

 This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
 If you want to know more on those topics, please look at the [OVHcloud Managed Kubernetes Service Quickstart](../deploying-hello-world/).

-You also need to have [Helm](https://docs.helm.sh/) installer on your workstation and your cluster, please refer to the [How to install Helm on OVHcloud Managed Kubernetes Service](../installing-helm/) tutorial.
+You also need to have [Helm](https://docs.helm.sh/) installed on your workstation and your cluster.
+Please refer to the [How to install Helm on OVHcloud Managed Kubernetes Service](../installing-helm/) tutorial.

-It also supposes that you already have followed the [Using vRack](../using-vrack/) guide to activate vRack on your Public Cloud project and put your OVHcloud Managed Kubernetes cluster inside the vRack.
+It also supposes that you already have followed the [Using vRack](../using-vrack/) guide to activate the vRack on your Public Cloud project and put your OVHcloud Managed Kubernetes cluster inside the vRack.

-## Objectives
+## Instructions

-OVHcloud [vRack](https://www.ovh.co.uk/solutions/vrack/) is a private network solution that enables our customers to route traffic between OVHcloud dedicated servers as well as other OVHcloud services.
-At the same time, it allows you to add Public Cloud instances and Managed Kubernetes clusters to your private network to create an infrastructure of physical and virtual resources.

-In this tutorial we are going to activate the vRack on a Public Cloud project.
-Then we will create and put inside the vRack a Managed Kubernetes cluster and a Public Cloud instance (PCI).

-Concretely, we are going to install an OVHcloud Managed Kubernetes cluster and a Public Cloud instance, both of them in the same private network.
-We are going to deploy a  [Wordpress](https://wordpress.org/){.external} on the Kubernetes cluster that will connect using the private network to a [MariaDB database](https://mariadb.org/) installed in the Public Cloud instance.

-## Setting-up the vRack
+### Setting-up the vRack

 First of all, we will need to set up vRack Private Network for our Public Cloud.
 To do it, we follow the [Configuring vRack for Public Cloud](../../public-cloud/public-cloud-vrack/) guide.
-Once we have created a vRack and added it into a Private Network, you can continue.
+Once you have created a vRack and added it into a Private Network, you can continue.

 ![Setting-up the vRack](images/vrack-example-01.png){.thumbnail}

-## Setting-up the Managed Kubernetes
+### Setting-up the Managed Kubernetes

 Then we create a Kubernetes cluster, as explained in the [Create a cluster](https://docs.ovh.com/gb/en/kubernetes/creating-a-cluster/) guide.
 Integrating a cluster into a vRack Private Network must be done at the third step on cluster creation, when we can choose an existing private network for the cluster: